Passion (Hikaru Utada song): Promotion and other usage

 Apart from its inclusion on the Kingdom Hearts video games, Utada had performed the track on several television and concert shows.
-They first sung the track on Japan's Music Station, where it premiered on December 2, 2005; the backdrop featured architecture similar to the song's music video.
-Three days later, she made an appearance on the Fuji TV show Hey!
+They first sang the track on Japan's Music Station, where it premiered on December 2, 2005; the backdrop featured architecture similar to the song's music video.
+Three days later, they made an appearance on the Fuji TV show Hey!
 Hey!
 Hey!
 Music Champ.
-Subsequently, they performed the track again on music shows Utaban, Music Fighter and CDTV between December 8–10; the latter performance was a repeat of her at Utaban but showcased different camera angles.
-To celebrate the 2005 Christmas season, Utada hosted a live special where they sung a piano-driven version of the track in a studio.
-"Passion" was performed on Utada's United 2006 concert tour as the opening track, and furthermore on her Utada: In the Flesh 2010; the singer had combined both "Passion" and "Sanctuary", performing both Japanese and English throughout the performance.
-A live version was published on her Vevo account, and again on iTunes Store with the rest of the show.
-The most recent performance was on her 2011 Wild Life concert, which was then distributed on Blu-ray in May 2011.
+Subsequently, they performed the track again on music shows Utaban, Music Fighter and CDTV between December 8–10; the latter performance was a repeat of them at Utaban but showcased different camera angles.
+To celebrate the 2005 Christmas season, Utada hosted a live special where they sang a piano-driven version of the track in a studio.
+"Passion" was performed on Utada's United 2006 concert tour as the opening track, and furthermore on their Utada: In the Flesh 2010; the singer had combined both "Passion" and "Sanctuary", performing both Japanese and English throughout the performance.
+A live version was published on their Vevo account, and again on iTunes Store with the rest of the show.
+The most recent performance was during their 2011 Wild Life concert, which was then distributed on Blu-ray in May 2011.